What is scuba?

 Yes, Toronto Scuba Centre offers an option to try scuba diving without getting a full open water certification.
 Our Discover Scuba Experience includes about 1 hour of pool time with a Divemaster or Instructor.
 You don’t need to worry about setting up any equipment.
 We bring it to the pool and set it up for you.
 We’ll teach you what’s necessary to safely get underwater and breathe, and you’ll even make your way to the deep end of the pool.

 For participants who enjoy their time underwater, we provide a credit against the PADI Open Water certification course if you enrol within 12 months of your Discover Scuba Experience.

 Do I have to dive in Lake Ontario or Tobermory ever?

 No, and we understand that some people just want to experience scuba diving in warm water settings.
 This is why our courses generally come in two parts.

-Once you complete the classroom and pool training, you are then ready for the second part of your course, the ‘Open Water dives’.
+Once you complete the classroom and pool training, you are then ready for the second part of your course, the ‘open water dives’.
 Theses dives test you on the skills you learnt in the first part of the course.
-They can be completed on your holiday if you want in a warm water setting or locally (if you do so through us, we use either a local open water site or the St. Lawrence River near Kingston, but please note that Ontario certification dives in an open water environment are not available after mid to late September and recommence somewhere in May of the following year, depending on temperatures).
+They can be completed on your holiday if you want in a warm water setting, or locally.

-For the Open Water course there are four Open Water dives, which are normally conducted over two days.
-Once you have completed both the first part of your course and your four Open Water dives, you are then a certified Open Water diver and will receive your Open Water certification card.
+TSC does its local open water certification dives at Gulliver’s Lake, a small artesian-fed lake in an RV park that offers much nicer temperatures than Tobermory and much better visibility than Lake Ontario.
+The four open water dives are conducted over two days.
+Once you have completed both the first part of your course and your four open water dives, you are then a certified PADI Open Water diver and will receive your PADI Open Water certification card.